IceEyz/addon-node-red/README.md

 Add one or more shell commands to the list, and they will be executed every single time this add-on starts.

-### Option: `i_like_to_be_pwned`

-Adding this option to the add-on configuration allows to you bypass the HaveIBeenPwned password requirement by setting it to `true`.

-**Note**: _We STRONGLY suggest picking a stronger/safer password instead of using this option!
-USE AT YOUR OWN RISK!_

-### Option: `leave_front_door_open`

-Adding this option to the add-on configuration allows you to disable authentication on the add-on by setting it to `true` and leaving the username and password empty.

-**Note**: _We STRONGLY suggest, not to use this, even if this add-on is only exposed to your internal network.
-USE AT YOUR OWN RISK!_

 ## Configuration folder

 The addon will store most of its configuration in the `config/node-red` folder,